k96e/misc/README.md

-# scripts
-Various useful scripts for temporary use
+Some useful scripts in Python
 \* I don't guarantee that these scripts will work properly on your device